snarfed/granary/README.md

 Using
 ---

-All dependencies are handled by pip and enumerated in [requirements.txt](https://github.com/snarfed/granary/blob/master/requirements.txt).
-We recommend that you install with pip in a [`virtualenv`](http://docs.python-guide.org/en/latest/dev/virtualenvs/). ([App Engine details.](https://cloud.google.com/appengine/docs/python/tools/libraries27#vendoring))

 The library and REST API are both based on the [OpenSocial Activity Streams service](https://opensocial.github.io/spec/2.0.1/Social-API-Server.xml#ActivityStreams-Service).
 Let's start with an example.
 This code using the library:

 ```python
 from granary import twitter